surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.35.5-dev1 =
+= 3.35.5-dev2 =

-(2016/10/09) Added a configurable length warning to the Open Graph description textarea (defaults is 300 characters hard limit, and 200 characters soft limit).
+(2016/10/11) Added a configurable length warning to the Open Graph description textarea.
+Removed the open graph namespace from the HTML tag attributes for AMP v0.4.

 = 3.35.4-1 =